justinblaber/camera_calib_matlab/README.md

 # camera_calib
 This is a camera calibration toolbox based off the theory discussed [here](http://justinblaber.org/camera-calibration-theory/), which is mostly based on [Bouguet's toolbox](http://www.vision.caltech.edu/bouguetj/calib_doc/) and Zhang's camera calibration paper.
 A more in depth example is given [here](http://justinblaber.org/camera-calibration-application/).

-Why did I write this?
+Why did I write this toolbox?
 Simply because I wanted to know how camera calibration works.

 # Installation instructions:
 1) Clone the repo: